miirochristopher/miirochristopher/README.md

 # 💫 About Me:
-An open-minded computer scientist and intuitive software engineer that loves Open-source software.
+A computer scientist and intuitive software engineer that loves Open Source software.

 ## 🌐 Socials: